thuliovs/thinkpadlike_grubtheme/README.md

 ## instalation
 To use this theme i recommend installing the *GRUB Customizer* app, a visual GRUB theme customizer.

-Download the ZIP file of this repository or simply clone it in a folder of your preference.
-Then in grub customizer select the "Appearance settings" tab and in there click on the "+" to add the folder *theme* of the zip/clone repository.
+Simply clone the repository in a folder of your preference.
+Then in *Grub Customizer* select the "Appearance settings" tab and in there click on the "+" to add the folder *theme.tar.gz* of the cloned repository.

-You also can reference it in the ```/etc/default/grub``` on the line ```GRUB_THEME="/boot/grub/themes/thinkpad3/theme.txt"``` file whiteout installing any third-party program.
+You also can reference it in the ```/etc/default/grub``` on the line ```GRUB_THEME="/boot/grub/themes/thinkpad3/theme.txt"``` whiteout installing any third-party program either using the compressed folder.

 ### about theme size
 How i made this for my T480 1920x1080 screen *this theme is exclusively for FullHD screens*.